Xeriscaping: What It Is and Plants

 Xeriscaping Plants

-When buying plants for Xeriscaping it is possible to make the mistake of using only cacti, succulents, or succulents, but the world of Xeriscaping allows you a much wider range of possibilities.
+When buying plants for Xeriscaping, it is possible to make the mistake of using only cacti, succulents, or succulents.
+Still, the world of Xeriscaping allows you a much more comprehensive range of possibilities.

 Xeriscaping includes the use of trees, shrubs, ground cover, and climbers.
 The main idea is to create a rich ecosystem that allows the coexistence of showy and colorful species capable of growing under the specific conditions of xeriscaping.